How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 Designers or architects are usually trying to achieve the same set of outcomes, even when the style varies:

-2. Technical credibility: details resolve cleanly in the field, and performance goals are reliable, not hoped for.
+2. Technical credibility: Details resolve cleanly in the field, and performance goals are reliable, rather than hoped-for.

-3. A cohesive client experience: fewer late-stage compromises, fewer avoidable conflicts, and steadier momentum.
+3. An integrated client experience: Fewer late-stage compromises, fewer avoidable conflicts and a steady momentum.

 The pain points that threaten those values are familiar: builders who skip the pre-construction process from the start, leaving teams to deal with cut corners, ignored drawings, and a lack of technical sophistication for complex specs.

-Pre-construction is where those risks become manageable, because the team can resolve the hard questions before they become expensive problems later on.
+Pre-construction is where those risks become manageable, because the team can address the hard questions before they become expensive problems later.

 Five ways pre-construction prevents regret on luxury custom homes